 2. Signage in every bathroom

 Simple printed sign above the toilet: "Please bin wipes, sanitary items and paper towels.
 Do not flush them."
-Reduces wipe-driven blockages by 60-80% in our experience.
+A clear sign noticeably cuts down wipe-driven blockages, guests mostly do the right thing once they're told.
 Print on glossy A5 cardstock, frame, mount where guests cannot miss it.

 3. Hot water unit replacement at year 8 (coastal) or year 10 (inland)